CRGMBC/sqlalchemy-challenge/README.md

 Some analysis of weather stations was also done.
 A count of how many times a weather station has provided measurement data, and then for the station with highest number of active uses, a lower level investgaion of the lowest, highest and average temperature was calculated.

-Another bar graph was done to display the temperature range and the frequency of each.
+A histogram was created to display the temperature range and the frequency of each.

 After the first analysis completed and the 2 graphs created, a new Flask API app was used.